luxe/unilang/README.md

 Many programming languages represent their syntatic structure as an abstract syntax tree.
 Other languages like lisp and its derivations choose nested lists.
 The structure of unilang is a composed set of algebraic data types.
-The subtle distinction is that it more appropiately models the
+It is a subtle but important distinction.
-concise structure and shape of programming concepts.
+An ADT models the concise structure and shape of programming concepts.
+This allows us to work backwards and enable programmers the tools to effeciently populate this structure.
-Relying on generic data structures such as trees and lists has proven insufficient for semantic analysis.
+Trying to contort a variety of programming concepts syntatically, and relying on generic data structures such as trees and lists has proven insufficient for semantic analysis.
-In particular it takes multiple
+In particular, it takes multiple tokens to

 Semantic analysis is hindered because multiple language tokens must be combined to form concrete representations